edwincarr/mock_takehome/README.md

    npm start
    ```

-8. Start the frontend in the frontend directory, this should open the project in your default browser.
+8. from a seperate terminal start the frontend in the frontend directory, this should open the project in your default browser.
 If not, navigate to http://localhost:3000
     ```sh
     npm start
     ```